 Don’t you just love the pretty colours and designs of special cups and saucers we see at High Teas?
 These are called trios; a cup, saucer and plate or a duo if there is no plate.
 Picture a cozy fireside in winter, the laughter of friends, a crisp white table cloth spread over a coffee table laden with small delicacies, a warmed teapot and a cup of piping hot tea.
 The creation of an instant miniature party; charming and delightful.
-It’s not winter in Australia but it is extremely wet at present, and we may not need the fire going yet but we certainly could do with a hot tea in a beautiful cup and saucer.
+The weather in Australia is extremely wet at present, and we may not need the fire going just yet but we certainly could do with a hot tea in a beautiful cup and saucer.

 Since a young age, I have always been attracted to the colours and shapes of Fine China; beautiful teacups, saucers and plates of various sizes, and blue and white china of any shape, size, and design.
 I have never been a serious collector but cherish a few unique and special pieces that are not necessarily antique.

-I’ve inherited some of my current collection from my parents, and the absolute favourite is my fathers’ tea set.
+I’ve inherited some of my current collection, and the absolute favourite is my fathers’ tea set.
 A paper-thin crinkled fine bone china tea set, white with gold trim and complete with a cake plate and large sugar bowl but alas, no Teapot.
 Made by Shelley, England, it is delightful for a special occasion -I love it.

-A few pieces recently I found in garage sales online; a French Limoges cup and saucer and a stunning Shelley Art Deco 1920’s black and white Fine China Tea set.
+A few pieces recently I found in garage sales online; a French Limoges cup and saucer and a stunning Shelley Art Deco 1920s black and white Fine China Tea set.
 And so my collection has grown.
-I already had three different styled black and white teap cups and saucers from the 1920’s but now my collection holds a complete tea set of garland black and white.
+I already had three different styled black and white teacups and saucers from the 1920s but now my collection holds a complete tea set of garland black and white.
 They are truly stunning, so smart and unique.

-In previous posts I have written about the Charm of Blue and White China and Life’s Short Use the Fine China but the terms of Antique, Collectible, Vintage and even Retro are often blurred.
+The terms Antique, Collectible, Vintage and even Retro are often blurred.
 And there seems to be some confusion when visiting online garage sites and the like, where if a teacup trio is attractive and old looking sellers seem to think it must be worth a lot and are attempting to sell them as true antiques.
 In some cases, the prices are wildly exaggerated, but here and there, you can find genuine people asking a reasonable price for goods much closer to what they are worth.